Average Speed Calculator

 The metric unit of the result will depend on the units you put in.
-For example, if you measured distance in meters and time in seconds, your output would be ft/s.
-If distance was measured in miles and time in hours, then output will be in miles per hour (mph, mi/h), and so on for km/h, m/s, etc. - all supported by our average speed calculator.
+For example, if you measured distance in meters and time in seconds, your output from the average speed calculator would be ft/s.
+If distance was measured in miles and time in hours, then output will be in miles per hour (mph, mi/h), and so on for km/h, m/s, etc. - all supported by our tool.

 How to calculate the average speed of a car?

-Let us say, for example, that you travelled a certain distance with your car and want to calculate its average speed.
+Let us say that you travelled a certain distance with your car and want to calculate its average speed.
 The easiest way to do that would be by using the speed calculator above, but if you prefer, you can also do the math yourself.
-Either way, you need to know the distance, for which you can use a map (e.g. Google Maps) to measure the distance from point to point (not via a straight line, unless you travelled by air in which case that would be a good approximation).
+Either way, one needs to know the distance.
+If you have noted the distance on your odometer then you can use that number.
+Other options are to use a map (e.g. Google Maps) and measure the distance travelled based on your actual path (not via a straight line, unless you travelled by air in which case that would be a good approximation), or to use a GPS reading if you used navigation during the whole trip.
 Then you need to know the travel time.
-Make sure you subtract any rests or stops you made from the total trip duration.
+Make sure to subtract any rests or stops made from the total trip duration.

-If the total distance travelled was 250 miles and the time it took you was 5 hours, then your average speed was 250 / 5 = 50 miles per hour (mph).
-If the distance was 200 kilometers and it took you 4 hours to cover it, your speed was 200 / 4 = 50 km/h (kilometers per hour).
+For example, if the total distance travelled was 250 miles and the time it took was 5 hours, then the calculated average speed is 250 / 5 = 50 miles per hour (mph).
+If the distance was 200 kilometers and it took 4 hours to cover it, the speed was 200 / 4 = 50 km/h (kilometers per hour).

 Cite this calculator & page

 If you'd like to cite this online calculator resource and information as provided on the page, you can use the following citation: